Frequently Asked Questions

 How far ahead do I need to book?
 Some of our clients book months in advance but we often take bookings just a week or two ahead.
 Our advice would be to give as much notice as possible to ensure all equipment is available.
 Weekends and summertime are busy times in our diary.

 Can you also provide lights?
-Yes we can provide a basic stagelight setup on stands.
+Yes we can provide basic stagelight setups on stands or as uplighters.

 I’m putting on a live band and I need to hire a PA and engineer.
 How much time will you need to set up on the day and what information do you need in advance?
 This is not actually one of our most frequently asked questions – we’d love it if it was!
 We generally allow two hours to bring equipment into the venue and set up.
 We’re happy to allow another hour or so to soundcheck.
 This makes for a relaxed working atmosphere.
 There are occasions where this amount of time may not be available either from the venue or the band.
 We can work around this in most cases.
 The best course of action is to be organised in advance.